plhsu19/ID2223_Scalable_Machine_Learning_and_Deep_Learning/README.md

 I built a toxicity model with LSTM Recurrent Neural Network (RNN) that is able to detect toxic online comments by using TensorFlow/Keras.
 In addition, this model minimizes unintended bias with respect to mentions of identities that are frequently attacked in online communities.

 ### How to use
-1. Clone the repository and run the Jupyter notebook file (.ipynb) in each correponding directory.
+1. Clone the repository and run the Jupyter notebook file (.ipynb) in each directory.